-Pierre Dorbes, Head of the ICRC East Asia Delegation in Beijing, and Mr. Jia Yong, Vice President of the CDPF, sign a Letter of Intent in Beijing on Feb 28, 2019.
-CC BY-NC-ND / Yongtao XIANG / ICRC
+Pierre Dorbes, head of the ICRC East Asia delegation in Beijing, and Jia Yong, vice president of the CDPF, sign a Letter of Intent in Beijing.
+CC BY-NC-ND / ICRC / Yongtao Xiang

 The International Committee of the Red Cross (ICRC) and the China Disabled Person's Federation (CDPF) have agreed to further their cooperation in providing quality service to people with disabilities.
 The organizations signed a Letter of Intent in Beijing on 28 February marking their agreement.